 Broadly speaking, a non peer reviewed source is anything that is NOT a peer reviewed journal article.
-A book or book chapter, a newspaper or magazine article, a website or blog post, a documentary film, or a document published by a government agency are all examples of non-peer reviewed sources.
+A government publication, book or book chapter, a newspaper or magazine article, a website or blog post, a documentary film, or a document published by a government agency are all examples of non-peer reviewed sources.
+When submitting assignments, be sure to consult your course materials and professor for specific guidelines about acceptable source types.

 One other non-peer reviewed source is an article from a trade journal.
 Trade journals, also called trade publications, trade magazines or professional magazines, are magazines or newspapers whose target audience is people who work in a particular profession or industry.
 Articles in these publications are often short and the publications may contain advertisements.
 Examples of trade publications include Chronicle of Higher Education, Education Week, Ad Week, etc. JEWL Search and some other databases offer a source type limit for trade publications.